MBA After BA Economics: Why Is It a Good Option?

 1. Gain Diverse Skills

 While a BA in Economics provides a strong foundation in economic theory and analysis, an MBA programme teaches students about business operations, management, finance, marketing, and strategy.
-By completing an MBA, graduates gain a broad range of skills that can be applied to various industries and job functions.
+By completing an MBA, graduates gain a broad range of skills to stand out among employers that can be applied to various industries and job functions.

 2. Career Advancement